2025 in ONE Championship: ONE Friday Fights 108

 ONE Friday Fights 108: Chokpreecha vs. Kongchai 2 (also known as ONE Lumpinee 108) was a combat sports event produced by ONE Championship that took place on May 16, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.

 background

 A strawweight Muay Thai rematch between Chokpreecha P.K.Saenchai and Kongchai Chanaidonmuang was headlined the event.

-The pairing previously to met at ONE Friday Fights 87 in November 2024, which Kongchai win by unanimous decision.
+The pairing previously met at ONE Friday Fights 87 in November 2024, which Kongchai win by unanimous decision.

 Bonus awards

 The following fighters received $10,000 bonuses: